sj26/mailcatcher/README.md

 * Catches all mail and stores it for display.
 * Shows HTML, Plain Text and Source version of messages, as applicable.
+* Download original email to view in your native mail client(s).
 * Rewrites HTML enabling display of embedded, inline images/etc and open links in a new window. (currently very basic)
 * Lists attachments and allows separate downloading of parts.
 * Written super-simply in EventMachine, easy to dig in and change.